gatanaso/multiselect-combo-box-flow/README.md

 ```

 ## Version information
+* 3.x.x - the version for Vaadin 15
-* 2.x.x - the version for Vaadin 14
+* 2.x.x - the version for Vaadin 14 (LTS)
 * 1.x.x. - the version for Vaadin 13 and Vaadin 12

 ### Vaadin 12 support